poseidon-framework/poseidon-framework.github.io/xerxes.md

 * `F2vanilla(a, b)`: F2-Statistics - Vanilla version.
 Computed using `F2vanilla(a, b) = (a-b)^2` across the genome.
 * `F2(a, b)`: F2-Statistics (bias-corrected version).
 Computed as `F2(a, b) = F2vanilla(a, b) - hA/sA - hB/sB`, where where `sA` is the number of non-missing alleles in entity A, and `hA = nA * nA' / sA * (sA - 1)` is an estimator of half the heterozygosity (see `Het(a)`), and likewise for `sB` and `nB` etc.
 * `F3vanilla(a,b,c)`: F3-Statistics - Vanilla version, recommended if used as Outgroup-F3 statistics or with group c being pseudo-haploid: Are computed as `F3(a, b, c) = (c-a)(c-b)` across all SNPs.
+* `F3(a,b,c`: F3-statistics (bias-corrected version).
+Computed as `F3(a, b, c) = F3vanilla(a, b) - hC/sC`.
-* `F3(a,b,c)`: F3-Statistics - normalised and bias-corrected version, recommended for Admixture-F3 tests.
+* `F3star(a,b,c)`: F3-Statistics as defined in Patterson et al. 2012 - normalised and bias-corrected version, recommended for Admixture-F3 tests.
 Are computed by i) first substracting per SNP from the vanilla-F3 statistic a bias-correction term hC/sC, as above for F2, and ii) then normalising the genome-wide estimate by a genome-wide estimate of the heterozygosity of entity C (`Het(c)`), in order to make results comparable between different groups C (see Patterson et al., Genetics, 2012)
 * `F4(a,b,c,d)`: F4 statistics.
 Are computed by averageing the quantity (a-b)(c-d) across all SNPs.
 No bias correction is necessary for this statistic.
 * `Het(a)`: An estimate of the heterozygosity across all SNPs, computed as `2*hA`, with `hA` defined as above in `F2`
 * `FST(a, b)`: An estimate of FST across the genome, following the formular from Appendix A in Patterson et al. 2012, which is a ratio of two terms, with numerator being `F2(a, b)` including bias correction, and the denominator being `F2(a, b) + hA + hB` including bias correction and `hA` and `hB` defined as above.